-And reminding me who I am at my best.
+And remind me who I am at my best.
 And you don’t let me at my worst, replace all the good I’ve done before that.
-You define me by the better moments not the bad stuff.
+You define me by the better moments, not the bad stuff.

 Thank you for helping me to become better…You’ve walked with me, helping me to learn.
 You’ve helped me to grow.
 And you want better for me.

 Even first, if that meant not being at all okay.
 Because sometimes before you can become better, you have to be worse.

 Thank you for walking with me…People choose to stay in our lives.
 I value that you’ve made that choice every day.

 Even if I stumbled a bit.
 Because when I’m at my worst, I struggle to walk a straight line.
 But it’s a whole lot easier when we have friends who help guide us in the right direction.

 Thank you for reminding me who I am…For the moments you told me, I’m better than whatever it is that broke me.

 And not defining me, by my mistakes.
 And forgiving me always.

 And reminding me to try again.
 And were there to tell me, today is a new day.

 “You know what’s out there…the world.
 You’re gonna learn from it every day.
 You’re gonna make mistakes.
 You’re gonna make good friends…But when you are not a little boy anymore, when the world taught you how to be this man, you’re still gonna make mistakes.
 But your family and your friends you made along the way will help you.
 Even though it seems like the world has gone out of its way to teach you these tough lessons, it’s the same world that has given you those friends and family.
 And you’ll come to believe that the world will protect you too.” -Boy Meets World